Pregnancy Care

 • Medication (insulin or oral medications) if needed

-Characterized by high blood pressure and signs of damage to other organ systems, preeclampsia requires careful management:
+Characterised by high blood pressure and signs of damage to other organ systems, pre-eclampsia requires careful management:

 • Regular blood pressure monitoring